Karlipoiss/Wisercat-Test-Assignment/README.md

 ## Running the app with Docker

-1. Compose app and database:
+1. Navigate to folder filters/docker.
+Compose app and database:
    ```
    docker-compose up
    ```